 Moving Truck Size Calculator

-A studio or 1-bedroom needs a 10–12 ft truck, a 2-bedroom needs a 15–17 ft truck, a 3-bedroom needs a 20–22 ft truck, and a 4+ bedroom home needs a 26 ft truck.
-When in doubt, go one size up — making two trips costs more than a slightly larger truck.
+A studio or 1-bedroom needs a 10–12 ft truck, a 2-bedroom needs a 15–17 ft truck (700–850 cu ft), a 3-bedroom needs a 20–22 ft truck, and a 4–5 bedroom home needs a 26 ft truck.
+When in doubt, go one size up — the price gap between adjacent sizes is usually only $10–$30/day, far less than the cost of a second trip or leaving items behind.

 Truck Size = Total Cubic Feet of Belongings ÷ Truck Capacity (with 15% buffer for loading inefficiency)

-Rental trucks range from 10 ft (250 cu ft) to 26 ft (1,611 cu ft).
+Rental trucks range from 10 ft (about 400 cu ft) to 26 ft (around 1,611 cu ft).
+Industry guidance is consistent: a 15–16 ft truck is the standard pick for a 2-bedroom home, the 20 ft handles most 2–3 bedroom homes, and the 26 ft holds a 3–5 bedroom household.
 Getting it right the first time saves both money and stress.

 What This Means

 The recommended truck size includes a 15% buffer for loading inefficiency — even professional loaders can't fill a truck 100% due to irregular furniture shapes.
 If your results fall between two sizes, choose the larger truck.
 The cost difference between a 15 ft and 20 ft truck is typically only $20–$40/day, far less than the cost of a second trip.
+For long-distance one-way moves, Penske often delivers strong value because its one-way rentals include unlimited miles and its quotes are highly accurate at drop-off.
 Compare prices at U-Haul, Penske, and Budget Truck.

 Moving Truck Sizes Compared (2026)